Humanism: The meaning of life

 In the 19th century, along with the decline of religion and its accompanied teleology, the question of the meaning of life became more prominent.
 Unlike religions, humanism does not have a definite view on the meaning of life.
 Humanists commonly say people create rather than discover meaning.
-While many philosophers such as Kierkegaard, Schopenhauer, and Nietzsche wrote on the meaning of life in a godless world, the work of Albert Camus has echoed and shaped humanism.
+While philosophers such as Nietzsche and Sartre wrote on the meaning of life in a godless world, the work of Albert Camus has echoed and shaped humanism.
 In Camus' The Myth of Sisyphus, he quotes a Greek myth in which the absurd hero Sisyphus is destined to push a heavy rock up a hill; the rock slips back and he must repeat the task.
-Sisyphus is negating Gods and preset meanings of life, but argues that life has value and significant, and that each individual is able to create their meanings of life.
-Camus, thus highlights the importance of personal agency and self-determination, that lie at the centre of humanism.
+Sisyphus is negating Gods and preset meanings of life, but argues that life has value and significance, and that each individual is able to create their meanings of life.
+Camus thus highlights the importance of personal agency and self-determination that lie at the centre of humanism.

 Personal humanist interpretations of the meaning of life vary from the pursuit of happiness without recklessness and excesses to participation in human history, and connection with loved ones, living animals, and plants.
 Some answers are close to those of religious discourse if the appeal to divinity is overlooked.
 According to humanist professor Peter Derks, elements that contribute to the meaning of life are a morally worthy purpose in life, positive self-evaluation, an understanding of one's environment, being seen and understood by others, the ability to emotionally connect with others, and a desire to have a meaning in life.
 Humanist professor Anthony B. Pinn places the meaning of life in the quest of what he calls "complex subjectivity".
 Pinn, who is advocating for a non-theistic, humanistic religion inspired by African cultures, says seeking the never-reaching meaning of life contributes to well-being, and that rituals and ceremonies, which are occasions for reflection, provide an opportunity to assess the meaning of life, improving well-being.